JasonSteving99/claro-lang/mdbook-docs/src/generics/generic_return_type_inference.md

 # Generic Return Type Inference

-One very interesting capability that you get from the combination of Claro's bidirectional type inference and generics is the ability to infer which Contract impl to defer to based on the expected/requested retorn type at a generic function callsite.
+One very interesting capability that you get from the combination of Claro's bidirectional type inference and generics is the ability to infer which Contract implementation to defer to based on the expected/requested return type at a procedure call-site.
 Let's get more specific.

 ```
 contract Index<T, R> {